 Do you feel tired so often?
 Your body has probably lack of Magnesium.
 Almost 80% of Americans are magnesium deficient!
 This article is uncovering common Magnesium Deficiency causes so read on to discover.

 Being among the abundant minerals in our bodies, magnesium is one of the most fundamental minerals that make up our body’s composition.

 Magnesium is required by cells to produce adenosine triphosphate, the body’s main source for energy.
-Even though magnesium is mostly in the bone and organs, a portion is found in the bloodstream which support muscle contractions and nerve health.
+Even though magnesium is mostly in the bone and organs.
+A portion is also found in the bloodstream which support muscle contractions and nerve health.

 Magnesium is also important in producing thyroid hormones, adrenaline, and insulin.
 Every organ in the body needs the mineral magnesium.